Jane Peterson SOLD

 in Rooster Vase" oil on canvas, 30 x 25,

 Nothing could stop Jane Peterson (1876-1965), and among early modern American woman painters she now ranks just below Georgia O'Keeffee, who followed her by little more than a decade.
 O'Keeffee had Steiglitz, but Peterson had many more mentors.
 Though she changed her name to Jane from Jennie Christine—she was anything but plain.
 She left her birthplace in small town Elgin, Illinois after high school and moved to New York to study at Pratt Institute (where women art students still proudly call themselves "Prattstitutes") with Arthur Wesley Dow himself and then continued under DuMond at the Art Students League.
-Then, using a $300 graduation present, Peterson sailed for Europe, where between 1908 and 1909 she was a pupil of Frank Brangwyn in London and continued her studies in Venice--a long way from her birthplace.
+Using a $300 graduation present, Peterson sailed for Europe, where between 1908 and 1909 she was a pupil of Frank Brangwyn in London and continued her studies in Venice--a long way from her birthplace.
 From Venice, in the summer of 1909, she went to Madrid to paint alongside Joaquin Sorolla y Bastida, the Spanish painter known for his high-keyed colors, dazzling whites, and flowing brushwork.
 Then it was Paris, where she enrolled under Jacques Blanche and Andre L'Hote.
 She quickly introduced herself to Gertrude and Leo Stein, becoming a regular at their famous artist gatherings, where she met both Picasso and Matisse.
+In 1925, Peterson married Moritz Bernard Philipp, a lawyer and art patron, who was twenty-five years her senior.
+Following his death, in 1939, she married, James S. McCarthy, a prominent New Haven physician, whom she later divorced.

 PETERSON'S FLOWERS ARE SELLING HIGHER AND HIGHER!